 Stop looking at financial news.
 Don’t go lurking in a chat room waiting for the moderator to call out a trade.

 What would be best is to study, find a strategy that works and start keeping track of what the technical indicators are telling you.
 Are they telling you it’s the right time to enter a trade?

 Or perhaps they’re telling you it’s time to exit.
-Follow your rules exactly (read about the different types of stocks).
+Follow your rules exactly.

 “Give me a dozen healthy infants and my own specific world to bring them up in, and I’ll guarantee to take anyone at random and train him to become any type of specialist I might select – doctor, lawyer, artist, merchant, chef and yes, even beggar and thief, regardless of his talents, penchants, tendencies, abilities, vocations, and race of his ancestors.”
 John B. Watson, early twentieth-century American psychologist